Evaluating Constraints Over Trace Polynomials

 Basically, in order to prove that the constraints are satisfied, we need to show that the composition polynomial evaluates to 0 over the original domain (i.e. the domain of size the number of rows in the table).

-Once we have the expanded evaluations, we can evaluate the composition polynomial.
-Checking that the composition polynomial evaluates to 0 over the original domain is done in FRI, so once again we need to expand the composition polynomial evaluations by a factor of 2 and commit to them.
+Once we have the expanded evaluations, we can evaluate the composition polynomial .
+Since we need to do a FRI operation on the composition polynomial as well, we expand the evaluations again by a factor of 2 and commit to them as a merkle tree.
+This part corresponds to the bottom part of Figure 1.

 struct TestEval {